Skip to main content Skip to site footer

 • The Club commits to further developing policies and procedures which, are fully supported by the Board, and in accordance with The Football League’s Code of Practice requirements.
 The club has appointed an Equality Champion and Lead Officer who will develop and lead an advisory group, that will meet regularly to consult and agree upon key equality, diversity, and inclusion priorities and actions throughout the Club.
 The group’s remit includes developing an Equality Action Plan and the Lead Officer will report to the Board regularly.

-• The Club will ensure that every staff member, Board member, official, spectator, fan, and visiting team can be assured of an environment in which their rights, dignity and individual worth are respected, and, that they are able to work and watch football in an environment without the threat of intimidation, victimisation, harassment, or abuse
+• The Club will ensure that every staff member, Board member, official, spectator, fan, and visiting team can be assured of an environment in which their rights, dignity and individual worth are respected, and, that they are able to work and watch football in an environment without the threat of intimidation, victimisation, harassment, or abuse.

 Complaints and Compliance